-Difference Between Bar Chart and Column Chart
+The Difference Between Column Chart vs Bar Chart

-Figure : Bar chart
+Figure: Bar chart

 Figure: Column chart

 Column charts have limited space in the category axis.
 So, when your data labels are long, the category axis may look cluttered.
+Column chart with limited space in the category axis

 You can reduce clutter by either slanting or rotating the labels.